rotundasoftware/steamer/README.md

 app.use( function( req, res, next ) {
 	req.ssData = new steamer.Boat( {
 		containers : {
-			// We will be loading data from a mongo collection called 'contacts' contacts : new steamer.Containers.MongoCollection( {
+			// We will be loading data from a mongo collection called 'contacts'. contacts : new steamer.Containers.MongoCollection( {
 				collection : mongoDb.collection( 'contacts' )
 			} ),